rallies

 SETTING UP

-…gear for rallys takes place at approximately 8:15am and is the responsibility of all those who wish to participate in the day.
-PLEASE do not leave set up to the instructor as they will be volunteering their time instructing.
+…equipment for rallies takes place at approximately 8:15am and is the responsibility of all those who wish to participate in the day.

 DAY FORMAT